luminovang/documentation/encryption/encryption.md

 ## Overview

-A Comprehensive Guide to the luminova&#039;s Encryption Interface Class for PHP Framework Integration with OpenSSL and Sodium Libraries.
+A Comprehensive Guide to the luminova's Encryption Interface Class for PHP Framework Integration with OpenSSL and Sodium Libraries.

 ***